If, like many Charlotte area families, you’re thinking about going to Myrtle Beach for Spring Break, we have some information to help you.

 - The Franklin G. Burroughs-Simeon B. Chapin Art Museum has both permanent and rotating exhibits.
 It also has interactive educational and creative programs for people of all ages.
 Admission is free; donations are appreciated.

 - EdVenture Myrtle Beach is a 3,000 square foot, one-room museum in Market Common just for kids.
 It packs a lot of excitement for kids in that small space.
 Admission is $8 for adults and children over age 2.
 Kids under 2 are free.
 Seniors (age 62+), military members and educators are admitted for $7.
+Families who receive SNAP, WIC or Medicaid benefits are admitted for $2 a person.
+(Must show proof of assistance.)

 - Visit the Myrtle Beach Pinball Museum.
 This is a unique museum where you can actually play the arcade games from the 70s, 80s and 90s.
 This is a fun, nostalgic excursion.
 Admission is $12 per hour, per person.
 The Myrtle Beach Pinball Museum is located at 607 N 27th Avenue in downtown Myrtle Beach.